If you have a fever…

 If you get injured…

 We provide support to ensure that students can concentrate on their studies in good health.
-Examinations, administration of medication, treatment of injuries and consultations are free.
+You can take medical examinations, medication, treatment of injuries and consultations for free.

 An International Student Health Checkup is carried out for all international students in early November each year.
 Do not miss this opportunity, as health checkups for exchange students, Japanese studies students, and research students are available only once a year.
 Health checkups for all regular students are carried out in mid-April as well.